 A healthy relationship starts with mutual respect, including respect for each other’s emotional, physical and digital boundaries.
+Setting boundaries can be an ongoing process in a relationship.
 It’s important for partners to know each other’s concerns, limits, desires and feelings, and to be prepared to respect them.
-Setting personal boundaries can be an ongoing process in a relationship.
 People and relationships evolve, and everyone has the right to change or adjust their boundaries as they see fit.
 Creating open conversations about boundaries in a relationship can help ensure that all partners’ boundaries are respected at all times.
-Here are some helpful questions to ask yourself when considering boundaries in your relationship:
+Here are some helpful questions to ask yourself when considering setting boundaries in your relationship:

 Does each partner get the space they need to live healthy lives as individuals?